nodejs/node/ROADMAP.md

 ## Streams

 * Fix all existing compatibility issues.
-* Simplify stream usage and creation to avoid user error.
+* Simplify stream creation to avoid user error.
 * Implement WHATWG Streams interface and identify compatibility issues.
 * Improve stream performance.

-## Localization
+## Internationalization / Localization

 * Build documentation tooling with localization support built in.
 * Reduce size of ICU and ship with it by default.